The Sciences Po Journalism School

 Just like working in a newsroom

 Students work everyday in the newsroom, a huge editorial office with plenty of computers that can be used freely, and equipped with audio and video editing software.
 These computers are connected to the AFP (the French Press Agency) news, to the EVN (Eurovision) and to the Internet.
-The newsroom also has four plasma displays broadcasting a dozen of French as well as international channels.
-This is where students write their articles and edit their reports once they have been on the field with their HDV cameras.

 Sciences Po grants its students special access to a whole range of documents : its library is one of the richest ones in Continental Europe and has press kits dating back from 1945, as well as more than a million books and numerous digital databases.
-The School of journalism also works in partnership with the Institut National de l’Audiovisuel (the National Broadcasting Institute), which means that a great deal of audiovisual documents can be accessed from any computer.

 Exceptional career opportunities

 Jessica Lederman, hired as a reporter at TF1 as soon as she had been graduated, Louis Moulin, local journalist for Le Parisien, Cécile Dehesdin, journalist at Slate.fr, today at Lexpress.fr after her dual degree in journalism Columbia/Sciences Po, and Aurélie Charon, who began at France Inter whereas she was still a student at Sciences Po, today hired at France Culture...
-Those alumni from Sciences Po Journalism School speak about their carrer in the video below.
+Those alumni from Sciences Po Journalism School speak about their career in the video below.

 It may be the only Journalism School in France where students are enrolled for a long-term in newsrooms before they are even graduated.
+Please see the results of the survey online (FR).